The Corona Pandemic Through the Eyes of Children and Adolescents – Sciencetimes

 Pandemic is limiting children’s social activities © Getty Imagesbank

-According to a survey he conducted, 800,000, or about a third of adolescents and young adults, said they had been very anxious about the epidemic, which significantly worsened their school performance.
+According to a survey he conducted, 800,000, or regarding a third of adolescents and young adults, said they had been very anxious regarding the epidemic, which significantly worsened their school performance.
 Educational institutions can compensate for this in the short term, but in the end it comes as a huge burden on companies and higher education institutions.
 According to Hurrelman, he said there are winners of the epidemic even among young people.

 Young people with the right mindset revealed that they are actively adapting to infectious diseases, internalizing new rules quickly, and reorganizing their daily lives on their own to regain initiative in their daily lives.
 However, this means that adolescents who cannot easily control this can have fatal consequences.